2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

    Enter the output of the above command:
    ```

-1. After you have run the above command on a *different* machine with a web browser, you will be asked to authenticate yourself with a Google account with the web flow.
-Once you have completed this, return the terminal to see an output such
+1. After you have run the above command on a *different machine* with a web browser (e.g. your laptop or PC), you will be asked to authenticate yourself with a Google account with the web flow.
+Once you have completed this, return the terminal to see an output such as

    ```bash
    Copy the following line back to the gcloud CLI waiting to continue the login